0xshariq/engineering-handbook-series/README.md

 Each volume has a clearly defined scope while remaining part of a larger learning roadmap.

-Volumes are divided into levels : foundation,intermediate,advanced, professional and research/expert/specialist, this help us determine the pricing.
+Volumes are divided into levels : foundation, intermediate, advanced, professional, research/expert/specialist, and capstone.
+This help us determine the pricing.

 ------------------------------------------------------------------------